-- the members and officers of the Merit Board and the boards of trustees, and the commissioners of the institutions and agencies covered: - the presidents and vice-presidents of each educational institution; - other principal administrative employees of each institution and agency who meet specific Merit Board criteria; - the teaching, research and extension faculties of each institution and agency; and - students employed under rules prescribed by the Merit Board without examination or certification.
+- the members and officers of the Merit Board and the boards of trustees, and the commissioners of the institutions and agencies covered; - the presidents and vice-presidents of each educational institution; - other principal administrative employees of each institution and agency who meet specific Merit Board criteria; - the teaching, research and extension faculties of each institution and agency; and - students employed under rules prescribed by the Merit Board without examination or certification.

-Direct oversight authority spans across approximately 25,000 civil service employees, which includes over 20,000 status employees, 4,500 non-status employees throughout the state.
-To a lesser degree, the University System monitors and authorizes over 24,000 student employees and over 12,300 exempt administrative and faculty The administers appointments.
-University System classification/examination program consisting of 1,189 classes and corresponding examinations resulting in the testing of approximately 26,000 applicants or promotional candidates each year.
+Direct oversight authority spans across approximately 25,000 civil service employees, which includes approximately 20,000 status employees, over 5,500 non-status employees throughout the state.
+To a lesser degree, the University System monitors and authorizes over 19,000 student employees and over 12,300 exempt administrative and faculty appointments.
+The University System administers a classification/examination program consisting of 1,189 classes and corresponding examinations resulting in the testing of approximately 26,000 applicants or promotional candidates each year.
 The University System also has oversight authority over the thousands of other basic employment transactions performed through the many human resource offices throughout the system, including transfers, promotions, layoffs, and separations.